Hyperdock- 1 min

 3. Parallel and Distributed Optimization

->

-> The hyperparameter space can quickly becomes very large.
-I want Hyperdock to be able to parallelize the parameter testing thus taking advantage of clusters, multiple cores and multiple GPUs.
+The hyperparameter space can quickly become very large.
+I want Hyperdock to be able to parallelize the parameter testing thus taking advantage of clusters, multiple cores, and multiple GPUs.

->

-> Getting started with Hyperdock
+Getting started with Hyperdock

 I hope that what I’ve written sounds interesting and if so I suggest you go to Hyperdock’s Github page.
 The first version was recently released and while it’s a bit rough it has proven itself to be very useful in my research.